opensourceios/RedditWatch/README.md

 # Current Features

+Bold features signify "Recently Added" features.

 * View any subreddit

 * View comments of posts

-* View replies to comments in a post
+* **View replies to comments in a post

-* See post time, score, author, and number of replies
+* See post time, score, author, and **number of replies

-* Haptics to signal when the content is loaded (WatchKit URLSession is often slow)
+* **Haptics to signal when the content is loaded (WatchKit URLSession is often slow)

 # Planned Features

-* Image Support
+* Image Support //This one is tricky, in a simulator it works, but on device is a no-no

 * Click on subreddit links in comments